deep-security/smartcheck-scan-action/README.md

 parameter, specifying the hostname and port number where you are running the temporary registry.

+**IMPORTANT:** The pre-registry scan needs access to the Docker daemon through the Docker socket, so if you are running the scan action as a container, make sure to mount `/var/run/docker.sock`.
+If you are using `smartcheck-scan-action` as a GitHub Action, the runtime environment will do this step for you.

 ## Contributing

 If you encounter a bug, think of a useful feature, or find something confusing